Back to top

 Student-Led and Flexible

-Goodman South Madison Library has been working with and supporting the Literacy Network for nearly 10 years to help improve language learning in the Madison community.
-Literacy Network teaches reading, writing, communication, and computer skills to Dane County adults so they can achieve financial security, well-being, and deeper engagement with their families and the community.
-One class offered by the Literacy Network is called Community English and takes place three times per year as a hybrid virtual and in-person program.
+Goodman South Madison Library has been working with and supporting Literacy Network for nearly 10 years to help improve language learning in the Madison community.
+Literacy Network helps adults in Dane County build skills, reach goals, and connect communities.
+One class offered by Literacy Network is called Community English and takes place three times per year in-person.
 The goal of the class is to help students reach their language-learning goals by teaching conversational English for different skill levels that allows students to interact more easily with others in their community, as well as access resources at the library and beyond.

 Much More than Books